 After calculating R_t (which represents the price growth factor), we define a price index by setting a value of 1 in the base year, 2010.
 To calculate the price index after 2010, we multiply the base value with the price growth factor (R_t) while moving forward each period; to calculate the price index before 2010, we multiply the base value with the inverse of the price growth factor while moving backwards each period.
-This way, we create an index that allows us to calculate the deflated values of a variable in 2010 prices.
+This way, we create an index that allows us to calculate the real values of a variable in 2010 prices.
 We simplify the set-up by using an aggregate price index for each domestic and foreign industry.
-In total, we compute 19 price indices as shown by each row of Table 3.11 Here, py_t^1 is the producer price index for the total production of industry 1 and pm_t^1 is the
+In total, we compute 19 price indices as shown by each row of Table 3.
+Here, py_t^1 is the producer price index for the total sales of industry 1 and pm_t^1 is the import price index

-9 The reason we use 2010 as the base year is because Statistics Denmark provides most aggregate variables in both weighted prices (using 2010 as a base year) and current prices.
+8 The reason we use 2010 as the base year is because Statistics Denmark provides most aggregate variables in both weighted prices (using 2010 as a base year) and current prices.

-10 Statistics Denmark does not provide other production taxes, compensation of workers, and gross operating surplus in last year prices.
+9 Statistics Denmark does not provide other production taxes, compensation of workers, and gross operating surplus in last year prices.
 Therefore, we do not calculate the value-added block in 2010 prices.
 Still, we are able to use the IO-setup to first calculate output in 2010 prices and then use price deflators to also calculate all components of the IO-table in nominal prices.
 Thus, we are able to match total output with total outlays for the nominal values, ensuring a consistent IO-table.

-11 Additionally, we calculate price indices for value-added taxes and commodity taxes for the final demand part.
-We do this to calculate the aggregate final demand variables in deflated values in the model.
+$^{^{10}}$ Additionally, we calculate price indices for value-added taxes and commodity taxes for the final demand part.
+We do this to calculate total final consumption in 2010 weighted prices in the model.

-import price index for industry 1 also in producer prices.
+for industry 1 also in producer prices.
 The price index pm_t^{un} is used to deflate the imports which can not be associated with a specific industry whereas it is classified as unspecified imports.